 How to Apply

 When can I apply?
 And what is the application process?

-Once we have received and processed your application, we will contact you to schedule an interview.
-Once you’ve had your interview and our team has approved your application, you will be sent a letter of offer.
-In order to confirm your acceptance of the offer and your place on the course, we ask that you pay a €750 enrolment fee (this amount is then deducted from your total annual course fee).
+Once we have received and processed your application, we will contact you about next steps.
+Our admissions team (Sylvia and Alex) will get in touch to make sure you’ve applied for the right course according to your skill level, and that you have all your paperwork done.
+Then you will have the chance to chat with a tutor and ask them any questions you have about the course.
+If all goes well, you will be sent an ‘offer letter’.
+In order to confirm your acceptance of the offer and your place on the course, we ask that you pay a €750 enrolment fee.
 When we’ve received the enrolment fee we will send you your acceptance letter and you’re officially one of us!

-Every application we receive has an interview with one of our senior members of teaching staff, usually conducted over Skype or the phone.
-In the interview we will go over your application, experience and motivations for joining the school and also answer any questions you/we might have.
-This is an informal meeting and is a chance for us to meet with you and make sure you are applying for the right course at the right level.
+Every application we receive has a chat with one of our senior members of teaching staff, usually conducted over Skype or the phone.
+This is more of a casual conversation than formal interview.
+During the chat we will go over your application, experience and motivations for joining the school and also answer any questions you/we might have.
 As all our classes are in English, this is also a chance for both us and you to be sure you will be comfortable in your lessons.

 How many students do you currently have studying at dBs Berlin?

 We began this academic year (September 2017), with 50 film students and 300 music students!